Dog Mental Illness Symptoms: Your Complete 2026 Guide

 Prescription Medications:

-- Anti-anxiety medications for chronic anxiety
+- Anti-anxiety medications for chronic anxiety (SSRIs like Fluoxetine).

-- Antidepressants for depression-like symptoms
+- Antidepressants for depression-like symptoms.

-- Cognitive support medications for senior dogs
+- Cognitive support medications for senior dogs (Selegiline).

 Supplements and Nutraceuticals:

-- Calming supplements with ingredients like L-theanine
+- Calming supplements with ingredients like L-theanine or Casein.

-- Omega-3 fatty acids for brain health
+- Omega-3 fatty acids for brain health (great for seniors).

-- Probiotics for the gut-brain connection
+- Probiotics for the gut-brain connection (Purina Calming Care is a popular one).

 Alternative Therapies